Arctvrvs/64-bit-CPU/docs/rename_unit_8wide.md

 # rename_unit_8wide Module

-`rename_unit_8wide.sv` provides a simple register renaming implementation for up to eight decoded instructions each cycle.
+`rename_unit_8wide.sv` provides a register renaming implementation for up to eight decoded instructions each cycle.
 It maps architectural register indices to physical register indices using an internal rename table and free list.
+The unit now supports branch checkpointing so mispredictions can roll back to a previous mapping state.

 ## Function